funbox/free-port-finder/README.md

 ## Usage

-`findFreePort(port: number): Promise<number>` searches for the available port starting from the passed one:
+`findFreePort(port: number, host?: string): Promise<number>` searches for the available port starting from the passed one:

 ```js
 const { findFreePort } = require('@funboxteam/free-port-finder');